ajaypt92/Vis-Conv-Nets/README.md

 # VisConvNets
-This project is fpr the purpose of understanding Convolution networks with Visualizations
+This is a personal project for the purpose of understanding Convolution networks with visualizations of intermediate Convolution and Activation layers.

 I have used the following dataset https://www.kaggle.com/alxmamaev/flowers-recognition for training my InceptionV3 model.